AntonVanAssche/joke-bot/README.md

     -   Example: `!insult @bob`
 -   `!meme`: Get a random meme from Reddit.

 Do you have a recommendation for a new command?
-Feel free to [submit it here](https://github.com/AntonVanAssche/joke-bot/issues/new).
+Feel free to [submit them here](https://github.com/AntonVanAssche/joke-bot/issues/new).

 ## Installation

-There are two ways to use the bot, either by running t directly on your machine or by running it within a Docker container.
+There are two ways to use the bot, either by running it directly on your machine or by running it within a Docker container.

-### Running the bot directly
+Regardless of the method you choose, you'll need to follow these initial steps:

-Firstly we will need to clone the repository.
-You can do this by running the following command in your terminal:
+1. Clone the repository by running the following command in your terminal:

 ```console
 $ git clone https://github.com/AntonVanAssche/joke-bot.git
 $ cd joke-bot
 ```

-Once you have successfully cloned the project, you'll have to update the `config.json` file with your bot token.
-You can find the token in the [Bot Settings](https://discordapp.com/developers/applications/me) of your bot under the `Bot` tab.
+2. Update the `config.json` file, located within the source directory (`src/`), with your bot token.
+You can find the token in the Bot Settings of your bot under the Bot tab.
-If you wish to change the prefix of the bot, you can do so in the `config.json` file.
-This is by default `!`.
+    If you wish to change the prefix of the bot, you can do so in the config.json file.
+This is by default !.

 ```json
 {